4 Twitter Growth Tactics That Work for Food Brands

 Pay to Reach People Through Ads and Twitter Promote Mode

-Twitter ads are not something we’ve used a great deal at Sapling or The Food Rush.
+Twitter ads are not something we’ve used a great deal at Sapling or Eco & Beyond.
 Based on early trials we found Facebook Ads to perform better.
 They work particularly well when combined with retargeting with the Facebook pixel.

 But a new feature from Twitter sounds like a low-hassle and relatively affordable way to boost your reach and grow your following.